soaxelbrooke/datastreams/README.md

 ## Why

 Inspiration for this library came when drudging through ETL/feature engineering tasks.
-The data being processed is large, and requiring a lot of cleanup/coercion, and making it reliable and performant usually meant sacrificing code clarity and brevity.
+The data being processed was large, and requiring a lot of cleanup/coercion, and making it reliable and performant usually meant sacrificing code clarity and brevity.

-Through this I learned that these tasks, and many others, could be better modeled as a series of filters, transforms, and reductions and be much clearer and easier to optimize.
-DataStreams is the summation of that learning, and is evolving into a new way to implement succinct, performant ETL tasks.
+These tasks, and many others, can be better modeled as a series of filters, transforms, and reductions, making them clearer and easier to optimize.
+DataStreams is the implementation of these ideals, using method chaining and practical functional elements to create elegant, legible, and succinct data pipelines.

-DataStreams are:
+DataStreams:

-- Fast
+- Are fast
-- Succinct
+- Are succinct
 - Have sane syntax
 - Are just Python